EvanGreener/Sustainability-Android-App/README.md

 Known issues:

--> Adding remote trip with bicycle/pedestrian/public transport does not work because of a problem in the php server.
-Hopefully this can be fixed by the 10th.
+-> Adding remote trip with bicycle/pedestrian/public transport does not work because of a problem in the api server.

 -> Dates are in UTC time, they have not been converted to local time zone